top of page

 Evening: Dinner at Feskekôrka

 For an early dinner, head over to Feskekôrka, which literally translates to the Fish Church.
-It is Gothenburg's iconic indoor seafood market and it has recently reopened after a massive, spectacular renovation.
+It is Gothenburg's iconic indoor seafood market and it has recently reopened after a huge renovation taking a few years.

-This is the absolute best place in the entire city to grab incredibly fresh prawns, beautiful cured salmon, or brilliant traditional fish and chips.
-You can sit right by the canal to eat, and the lively, highly casual atmosphere makes it incredibly easy and totally stress free with a noisy toddler.
-West coast seafood is what Gothenburg famous for, and this is exactly where you want to eat it.
+It’s been redesigned into an upmarket food halls and it is the best place in the entire city to grab fresh prawns, Swedish Gravlax (smoked salmon), or the Swedish take on a traditional fish and chips.
+West coast seafood is what Gothenburg famous for, and this is exactly where you want to eat it!

 Day Two: Liseberg